 8 Take Hair Extensions Quality in Consideration

 Okay, you have followed all these steps and your hair still looks like an awful ball of goo?
 The other thing to think about, and you probably don’t want to hear this, but there is a possibility that you have poor-quality extensions.
-The best way to tell if extensions are healthy and are great for sustaining the span of time that you wish for them to, is if your hair stands up to the test of time.
+The best way to tell if extensions are healthy and are great for sustaining the time that you wish for them to, is if your hair stands up to the test of time.

 Real hair does develop hair splits.
 If you’re doing everything possible to keep hair healthy, trim away any little splitting hairs, that’s a good indication of quality.
 Wait, what?
 Yes, if split ends are not excessive, you have real hair extensions.

 If hair is drier, keep it moisturized!
 Now, if you do all there is to keep your extensions healthy and hair is still breaking off or is hard to style, your hair could be filled with fillers.

 Most fillers appear very silky, with plastic fibers that one can notice.
 If your hair extensions are not retaining moisture, there is nothing you can do as the hair was processed with fillers.

 The only solution is to get a set of actual hair.
 If you prefer quality over quantity, then genuine Remy extensions is what we recommend.

 Follow all these tips to keep your hair extensions healthy.
 If procedures fail, you don’t have great quality hair extensions.
 The practices above are worth to try because they can work wonders on your old, worn out extensions.
 Of course, there are many, many more methods to research and try out.
 Although these are the easiest ones that actually work.

 We hope that these tips have helped you to repair your damaged, tangled, and dried out hair extensions and keep locks in pristine condition.